Paper 2022/1625

 Abstract

 Threshold Fully Homomorphic Encryption (ThFHE) enables arbitrary computation over encrypted data while keeping the decryption key distributed across multiple parties at all times.
 ThFHE is a key enabler for threshold cryptography and, more generally, secure distributed computing.
-Existing ThFHE schemes inherently require highly inefficient parameters and are unsuitable for practical deployment.
-In this paper, we take the first step towards making ThFHE practically usable by (i) proposing a novel ThFHE scheme with a new analysis resulting in significantly improved parameters; (ii) and providing the first practical ThFHE implementation benchmark based on Torus FHE. • We propose the first practical ThFHE scheme with a polynomial modulus-to-noise ratio that supports practically efficient parameters while retaining provable security based on standard quantum-safe assumptions.
-We achieve this via a novel Rényi divergence-based security analysis of our proposed threshold decryption mechanism. • We present an optimized software implementation of a Torus-FHE based instantiation of our proposed ThFHE scheme that builds upon the existing Torus FHE library and supports (distributed) decryption on highly resource-constrained ARM-based handheld devices.
+Existing ThFHE schemes relying on standard hardness assumptions, inherently require highly inefficient parameters and are unsuitable for practical deployment.
+In this paper, we take a novel approach towards making ThFHE practically usable by (i) proposing an efficient ThFHE scheme with a new analysis resulting in significantly improved parameters; (ii) and providing the first practical ThFHE implementation benchmark based on Torus FHE. • We propose the first practical ThFHE scheme with a polynomial modulus-to-noise ratio that supports practically efficient parameters while retaining provable security based on standard quantum-safe assumptions.
+We achieve this via R ́enyi divergence-based security analysis of our proposed threshold decryption mechanism. • We present a prototype software implementation of our proposed ThFHE scheme that builds upon the existing Torus-FHE library and supports (distributed) decryption on highly resource-constrained ARM-based handheld devices.
 Along the way, we implement several extensions to the Torus FHE library, including a Torus-based linear integer secret sharing subroutine to support ThFHE key sharing and distributed decryption for any threshold access structure.
-We illustrate the efficacy of our proposal via an end-to-end use case involving encrypted computations over a real medical database, and distributed decryptions of the computed result on resource-constrained ARM-based handheld devices.
+We illustrate the efficacy of our proposal via an end-to-end use case involving encrypted computations over a real medical database and distributed decryptions of the computed result on resource-constrained ARM-based handheld devices.

 Metadata